 A Brief History of Theatre Within

-Theatre Within was founded as a theatre workshop in 1962 by Alec Rubin, and as a non-profit dedicated to fostering consciousness, creativity and caring by Joe Raiola in 2006.
+Theatre Within was founded as a theatre workshop in 1962 by Alec Rubin, and as a non-profit committed to having a positive social impact through the performing arts in 2006 by Joe Raiola.

 at the Theatre Within Studio